rusvet18/rusvet18/README.md

-Im a Dima
+Im a Dima.
-Im programming in the C, C++, x86asm not the end...
+Im programming in the C, C++, x86asm. not the end...

 <!---